-Considering whether to add managed print services (MPS) to your line card can raise a lot of questions and concerns — the last thing you want is to move forward with a new offering only to find out your strategy is hindering growth.
-To make sure you build a solid MPS offering, Chris Hamilton, Director, MPS Strategy and Delivery for Ricoh, lists four managed print services mistakes and shares advice on how to avoid them.
+Considering whether to add managed print services (MPS) to your line card can raise many questions and concerns — the last thing you want is to move forward with a new offering only to find out your strategy is hindering growth.
+To make sure you build a solid MPS offering, avoid these four mistakes.

 1. Discounting Print-Specific Expertise

-“In my experience, IT service providers, network integrators and so on can provide managed print services, but not by themselves,” says Hamilton.
-He says when managed services providers (MSPs), value-added resellers (VARs), integrators, and other IT solutions providers plan to offer MPS, they tend to outsource their expertise from ‘boutique,’ smaller, more regional MPS firms.
+IT service providers and network integrators often can’t provide managed print services by themselves.
+As a result, when managed services providers (MSPs), value-added resellers (VARs), integrators, and other IT solutions providers plan to offer MPS, they tend to outsource their expertise from ‘boutique,’ smaller, more regional MPS firms.

 2. Assuming “Managed Print Services” Means the Same Thing to Everyone

-Hamilton says clients of all sizes and types can benefit from managed print services, but what “managed print services” means to them can be relative.
-“In a small, 20-person firm, managed print could mean simply having quick, reliable fixes and replacement of consumables,” he says.
+Businesses of all sizes and types can benefit from managed print services, but what “managed print services” means to them can be relative.
+For example, to a small business, it could mean simply having quick, reliable fixes and replacing consumables.
 On the other hand, a massive enterprise has significantly different MPS needs.
 Furthermore, clients come from all over the spectrum of MPS maturity, so needs from one organization to the next can differ greatly.

 3. Pushing Businesses into Digital Transformation before They’re Ready